Updated: Nov 29, 2021

 to post for maximum engagement — data truly is powerful

-SEO tools - Search engine optimization is another important component of digital marketing as it generates organic traffic to your business.
+SEO tools — Search engine optimization is another important component of digital marketing as it directs organic traffic to your business.
 Tools such as Google Search Console, SEMrush, are fantastic at monitoring your page and keyword rankings.

 Overview of organic website performance using Google Search Console,

 which is completely free as long as you have a website!